sliscak/ideas/list.md

 41. Make a big dataset of narsese-english and english-narsese pairs and use them to train the parser/translator(see 29.)
 42. Use Resolution Dependant GAN Interpolation from https://arxiv.org/pdf/2010.05334.pdf to colorize images and videos.
   The first GAN would be trained to generate colored images.
   The second GAN would be trained to generate black-white or gray images or old looking images.
+  And the weights would be swapped as in Resolution Dependant GAN Interpolation from https://arxiv.org/pdf/2010.05334.pdf